textbook/textbook.github.io-source/content/meta/much-less-css.md

-As [Atom], the primary IDE I'm using to develop and maintain this site, uses [Less CSS][less] in its stylesheets, I thought I'd adopt it to reduce the style duplication in the site's `meadowlark` theme.
+As [Atom], the primary IDE I'm using to develop and maintain this site, uses [Less CSS][less] in its stylesheets, I thought I'd adopt it to reduce the style duplication in the site's Meadowlark theme.
 However, this did not turn out to be as easy as initially anticipated, so I thought I'd write down the steps in case it helps someone else.